snowplow/snowplowanalytics.com/_posts/2018-02-13-dataflow-runner-0.4.0-released/index.md

 given steps and shuts the cluster down), it is now possible to access the logs produced by any failed steps through the `--log-failed-steps` flag.

-In the following example, I launch a cluster to performing a couple of [S3DistCp][s3-dist-cp] steps with the following command:
+In the following example, we launch a cluster to performing a couple of [S3DistCp][s3-dist-cp] steps with the following command:

 {% highlight bash %}
 ./dataflow-runner run-transient --emr-config cluster.json --emr-playbook playbook.json --log-failed-steps
 {% endhighlight %}

 Unfortunately, one of the steps failed to complete successfully.
-However, thanks to the `--log-failed-steps` flag, you'll be able to review its logs without having to access the S3 bucket:
+However, thanks to the `--log-failed-steps` flag, we'll be able to review its logs without having to access the S3 bucket:

 {% highlight bash %}